brickpool/logo/extras/docs/RefManual.md

 ## <a name="security-functions"></a>API - Security functions
 The password protects the circuit program in LOGO!.
 Editing values and parameters, or viewing the circuit program in LOGO!, or uploading the circuit program from LOGO! is only possible after you have entered the password.

+__Note:__ Depending on the protection level, each library function is checked before the command can be executed.
+Regardless of the protection level, diagnostic functions and reading of the variable table are possible.

 ### <a name="set-session-password"></a>LogoClient.SetSessionPassword(char \*password)
 Send the password to the _LOGO!_ to meet its security level.